Chapter 1: What is Interaction Design?

 experience, which is a central concern of interaction design, is then introduced.
 Finally, we

-outline how to characterize the user experience in terms of usability, user experience goals,
+outline how to characterize the user experience in terms of usability goals, user experience goals,

 and design principles.
 An assignment is presented at the end of the chapter in which you